 If the passive stock holding was purchased before marriage and was not touched during the marriage, it will be considered non-marital.
 Adkins v.
 Adkins, 650 So.
 2d 61 (Fla.
 3d DCA 1994)

-But, if stocks were purchased before marriage and then those stocks were actively traded then it may be argued that the trading was a contribution by the marriage that turned the non-marital stocks into marital stocks.
+But, if stocks were purchased before marriage and then those stocks were actively traded it may be argued that the trading was a contribution by the marriage that turned the non-marital stocks into marital stocks.
 This is a real stretch, though.
-You’d have to prove that the value of the traded stocks were much higher than if the stocks were held in something like an index fund.
+You would have to prove that the value of the traded stocks were much higher than if the stocks were held in something like an index fund.
 Few people, have ever been able to achieve this.
 For example, Warren Buffet did not achieve this between 2012 and 2017.

 If a business is not held via publicly traded stocks during a Florida divorce, then the business must be valued.
 This usually involves hiring a business valuation expert who carefully analyzes a business’s assets and income to ascertain a price as though the business was for sale.
 The income of the business is usually key because most small businesses only sell for one to three years’ worth of income.
 Income can be especially volatile during the long drawn-out process of a divorce.
 If income changes drastically during a recession or a boom, a rehearing can be allowed.
 Mistretta v.
 Mistretta, 31 So.
 3d 206 (Fla.
 1st DCA 2010)